 The officers’ mess of the former military complex Kranenburg-Noord is one of the last tangible memories of Harderwijk as a garrison town.
 Because of its function as a dining room and banquet hall for high-ranking military personnel, it has always occupied a prominent place in the complex.

-The building is symmetrical from an architectural point of view, but in use and interior there has always been big contrasts.
-The southern part with the dining room was intended for everyday use and had a sober and practical interior.
-The northern part however was intended for festivities and high-ranking military personnel, which translated into a very monumental interior.
+Whilst the plan and exterior appearance of the building is symmetrical, its interior and designated functions have always been in big contrast from one side to the other.
+Whilst the Southern part, encompassing the dining room, was intended for everyday use and had a sober and practical interior, the Northern part was intended for festivities and high-ranking military personnel, which translated into a monumental interior.

 Location: Harderwijk, The Netherlands